reduxframework/docs/docs/configuration/global_arguments.md

 Redux::set_help_sidebar( $opt_name, $content );
 ```

-Alternatively you can set the global arg `help_sidebar` in this manner to produce the same result.
+Alternatively, set the global arg `help_sidebar` in this manner to produce the same result.

 ```php
 $content = '<p>' . esc_html__( 'This is the sidebar content, HTML is allowed.' . '</p>', 'your-textdomain-here' );